IAmJonoBo/Prometheus/docs/offline-packaging-status.md

 - Wheelhouse clean-up honours `[cleanup.remove_orphan_wheels]` and the doctor output; enable the flag when running unattended so stale wheels do not mask missing dependency builds.
-- The `Offline Packaging` GitHub workflow runs weekly (or on demand), using `cibuildwheel` to produce cross-platform project wheels, then executing the packaging orchestrator with the full extras set (`pii`, `observability`, `rag`, `llm`, `governance`, `integrations`).
-The resulting wheelhouse, manifests, and dependency reports are published as build artefacts for air-gapped mirrors.
+- The `Offline Packaging` GitHub workflow runs weekly (or on demand), invoking `python -m build --wheel` to produce the project wheel (pure Python, `py3-none-any`), then executing the packaging orchestrator with the full extras set (`pii`, `observability`, `rag`, `llm`, `governance`, `integrations`).
+Each run publishes both the raw wheelhouse directory and a compressed `wheelhouse.tar.gz` bundle so mirrors can scoop up a single file.
+  A cleanup step removes older `offline-packaging-suite` artefacts from GitHub storage, keeping only the latest three runs.

 Keep this document alongside the latest packaging artefacts so stakeholders can see drift at a glance and track remediation progress.